nodonut6311/arfima-nifty50/index.md

 $$\log(R/S) = \log C + H \log n$$

-where the slope of the regression line equals the Hurst exponent $H$.
+where the slope of the regression line equals the Hurst exponent $$H$$.

 #### R/S Analysis Plot